james-nichols/pyApproxTools/README.md

 Have you got your own tricky hyperbolic operator for which you want a custom discretisation scheme that balances gawd-knows-what terms?
 No problem - just bake the scheme in the the ```pat.Operator``` class using templates.
 You are guaranteed an operator which you can then combine with others and get the expected linear schemes, no funny business or hidden optimisation.

+### Spaces, Bases, and Operators

+For design purposes, we need to differentiate between these concepts.
+An object of type ```Space``` is analogous to what we'd traditionally call a basis in mathematical terminology: it will be a collection of functions with a _pre-defined inner-product_ between them.
+All vectors, the inner-products between these vectors, and then operators and other general bases, will be expressed in terms of this "fundamental basis" defined in ```Space```.
+To guide the intuition, the ```Space``` object will most likely contain the hat functions on a triangulation that would be used in a finite element method calculation.
+However, we can also allow...

 ---

 ## The old Readme